Download Occupational Therapy Admissions Guide as a printable PDF

 Freshman Year

-• Make an appointment
+- Make an appointment.

 Sophomore Year

-• Continue with next sequence of courses.
+- Continue with the next sequence of courses.

 Junior Year